threefoldfoundation/rexplorer/README.md

 Should you want to explore `testnet` instead of the `standard` net you can use the `--network testnet` flag.

-By default [MessagePack](https://msgpack.org) is used to encode all public data in the Redis Database, should you want to use [JSON](http://json.org) instead you can use the `--encoding json` flag.
+By default [MessagePack][encoding-msgp] is used to encode all public data in the Redis Database, should you want to use [JSON][encoding-json] instead you can use the `--encoding json` flag.
-[Protocol Buffers](https://developers.google.com/protocol-buffers/) is available as well and can be used using the `--encoding protobuf` flag.
+[Protocol Buffers][encoding-pb] is available as well and can be used using the `--encoding protobuf` flag.

 For more information use the `--help` flag: